Hyatt Regency walkway collapse: Aftermath

 The hotel's atrium was redesigned, replacing the second-floor walkway with one supported by columns and removing the other walkways permanently, reinforcing the roof and making other changes to the building's infrastructure.
 The Hyatt Regency reopened on October 1, 1981, the same day that a committee of engineers and architects concluded that there were no other structural safety issues with the building.
 In 1983, local authorities reported that the $5 million hotel reconstruction made the building "possibly the safest in the country."
 The hotel was renamed the Hyatt Regency Crown Center in 1987, and the Sheraton Kansas City at Crown Center in 2011.
 It has been renovated numerous times since, though the lobby retains a similar layout and design.
+Other Hyatt hotels quickly stopped hosting tea dances.

 The New York Times said the victims were soon overshadowed by the community's daily preoccupation with the disaster and its polarized attitude of blame-seeking and "vendetta" that soon targeted the local newspapers, judges and lawyers: "Seldom has a city's establishment been so emotionally torn by catastrophe as Kansas City's was".
 The owner of the Kansas City Star Company guessed that the huge victim count ensured that "virtually half the town was affected directly or indirectly by the horror of the tragedy".
-The newspaper generated 16 months' worth of Pulitzer Prize-winning investigative coverage of the disaster—putting the newspaper at odds with the Kansas City community in general, including the management of Hallmark Cards, the parent company of the hotel's owner.
+The newspaper generated 16 months' worth of Pulitzer Prize–winning investigative coverage of the disaster—putting the newspaper at odds with the Kansas City community in general, including the management of Hallmark Cards, the parent company of the hotel's owner.

 Several rescuers suffered considerable stress due to their experience and later relied upon each other in an informal support group.

 Legacy

 The world responded to the Hyatt disaster by upgrading the culture and academic curriculum of engineering ethics and emergency management.
 In this respect, the event joins the legacies of the 1984 Bhopal disaster, the 1986 Space Shuttle Challenger disaster and the 1986 Chernobyl disaster.

-The disaster provides a case study teaching first responders the "all-hazards approach" to multiple disciplines across jurisdictions, and teaching university students in engineering ethics classes how the smallest personal responsibility can impact the biggest projects with the worst possible results.
+The disaster provides a case study teaching first responders the "all-hazards approach" to multiple disciplines across jurisdictions, and teaching university students in engineering ethics classes how the smallest personal responsibility can affect the biggest projects with the worst possible results.

 [The skywalk design] is one of the worst examples of people trying to push off their responsibilities to other parts of the team ...
 Since the Hyatt, there has been a lot of activity in the engineering profession to address quality, the final product and how you attain quality.
 The steps taken after the Hyatt helped the industry recover from failure.